General Education Schools in Michigan

 There are 10 colleges in Michigan that offer education degrees.
 Learn about the most popular 10 below:

 The student loan default rate is 1.10% which is lower than average.
-63% of students get financical aid.
-The average student takes 4.18 years to complete their degree at U of Michigan.
+Roughly six years after entering college, graduates of this school earn $49,800 a year.
+The average student takes 4.18 years to complete their degree at U-M.

 It takes the average student 4.39 years to graduate.
 66% of students are awarded financial aid at this school.
 This public college charges it's students an average net price of $18,984.